IanBurke1/Racket_Tasks/Task2/README.md

 #lang racket
 ; Define our collatz-list function.
 (define (collatz-list n)
-  ; Using cond as there are a few conditions..
+  ; Using cond-clause as there are a few conditions..
   (cond ((= n 1) ; if n = 1 then..
          '(1)) ; return 1, otherwise...
         ((odd? n) ; if number is odd then..